minimagick/minimagick/README.md

 identify.call(stdin: image_content)
 ```

-MiniMagick also has `#stdout` alias for "-" for outputing file contents to
+MiniMagick also has `#stdout` alias for "-" for outputting file contents to
 standard output:

 ```rb